Cathedral of St. Anthony

 The congregation began as the St. Anthony mission church and was started by the St. Joseph parish.
 The first St. Anthony building was finished July 5, 1857, at Gratiot and Centerline Road (today known as Field Street), just a few blocks south of the current church.
 Father Leopold Pawlowski was its first pastor.

-The Archdiocese of Detroit closed St. Anthony in 2006 in a cost-cutting move as the city continued to lose Catholic families, especially on the east side.
+The Archdiocese of Detroit finally closed St. Anthony in 2006 in a cost-cutting move.